 When was the last time you requested a copy of your credit report?
-If you’re in the market for a new vehicle, attaining your credit report from one of Canada’s major credit bureaus – Equifax or Transunion– should be the first step you take before starting the car buying process, especially if you plan to apply for auto financing.
+If you’re in the market for a new vehicle, checking your credit report from one of Canada’s major credit bureaus – Equifax or Transunion– should be the first step you take before starting the car buying process, especially if you plan to apply for auto financing.
 Your credit score is what lenders will look at before approving you for a car loan.
-Depending on your credit score and overall credit history, lenders can see how much of a risk factor you may be as a borrower, which will help a lender decide the amount of financing you’re eligible for as well as the interest rates and length of loan term.
+Depending on your credit score and overall credit history, lenders can see how much of a risk factor you may be as a borrower, which will help a lender decide the amount of financing you’re eligible for as well as the interest rates and length of the loan term.
 A car loan can be attained from a financial institution, car dealership or third-party loan provider, and requesting a copy of your credit report before you begin the research process of buying a vehicle will help you better understand what kind of car and rates that you’re qualified to apply for.

 The approval process for a car loan through your bank differs from a car dealership.
 Often, Canadians with less than perfect credit aren’t as likely to get approved for an auto loan through financial institutions as banks don’t typically work with subprime car buyers – borrowers with a credit score below 670.
 Thankfully, car dealerships today can work with Canadians facing all types of credit situations.
 It’s never been easier to get approved for a subprime car loan with great rates and low monthly payments.
 However, alongside requesting a copy of your credit score, there are some minimum requirements that Canadians should be aware of before entering the financing process as a subprime buyer.